SaschaKay/job-research-infrastracture/docker/requirements/README.md

-!!!
-Do not change file requirements-python.txt manually !!!
+   > 🙏🛑 Do not change file requirements-python.txt manually 🛑🙏

-RN, this project does not use Airflow.
-However, in the future, it will migrate to Airflow.
-This script generates requirements compatible with Airflow to minimize adjustments needed to migration.

 File requirements-python.txt contains a list of libraries with versions (with dependencies) included in Jupyter and Airflow worker containers' images.
 It is based on:
 * required Python libraries from requirements-python.in